2013 Shahbag protests: Counter-demonstrations

 Jamaat followers were enraged by the decision, claiming that the case against Sayeedi was politically motivated.
 His lawyer, Abdur Razzaq, accused authorities of preventing a key witness from testifying and intentionally slanting the process.
 "This is a perverse judgment.
 It is inconceivable that a court of law awarded him a conviction.
 This prosecution was for a political purpose", Razzaq said.
 Jamaat quickly called for a nationwide two-day strike, to start on 3 March.
 By afternoon, violence led by Jamaat-e-Islami supporters had erupted across Bangladesh.
 "The Jamaat-e-Islami is fighting for its political survival", said a spokesperson.
 By the end of the day thirty-five people were dead, including three police officers; an additional eight hundred were injured.
 According to the BBC, it marked "the worst day of political violence in Bangladesh in decades".

 Clashes between police and Jamaat-e-Islami workers continued on 1 March, spreading to the northern districts of Gaibandha and Chapai Nawabganj.
-Opposition leader Khaleda Zia criticised government "brutality" and Jamaat called for a demonstration in the capital, Dhaka.
+Opposition leader Khaleda Zia criticised government and called for a demonstration in the capital, Dhaka.
 Security measures were increased to prevent the situation from escalating.
 The death toll rose to forty-four (including six policemen).
-Former prime minister and BNP member Khaleda Zia declared a nationwide dawn-to-dusk hartal for 5 March, and called for countrywide rallies on 2 March to protest what she called government corruption, misrule, oppression, and "mass killings".
+Former prime minister and BNP member Khaleda Zia declared a nationwide dawn-to-dusk strike for 5 March, and called for countrywide rallies on 2 March to protest what she called government corruption, misrule, oppression, and "mass killings".

 Violent conflict continued on 2 March, with another four deaths and hundreds of injuries.
 In Chittagong district police opened fire on Jamaat-e-Islami protesters, leading to three deaths.
 In Nilphamari, a young person died in a clash between protesters and police.